-MRC have provided four Partnership grant case studies exemplars of successful grants and highlighted why they were successful.
+MRC have provided partnership grant case studies exemplars of successful grants and highlighted why they were successful.

 To address this issue, a UK partnership of software developers and users is being brought together to establish a Collaborative Computational Project (CCP-EM).
 Such an initiative for the UK cryo-EM community is completely new.
 It aims to coordinate scientific efforts among UK groups that are active in the field of cryo-EM, and to support both the users and developers of cryo-EM software.
 Acting in a partnership will not only lead to the improved provision and use of software within the cryo-EM community, but it will also facilitate new work in this expanding field.

 - provides a multi-disciplinary collaborative partnership between diverse groupings of researchers (computer scientists and structural and cellular biologists)

 - provides computational support for the increasing number of structural and cellular biologists using cryo-Electron Microscopy (Cryo-EM); a technology which has seen a dramatic rise in popularity due to recent technical advances